-Hostid Description VM-UUID Available if virtual machine detection is enabled.
+Hostid id Description flexid10 The hostid of the Wibu-Systems dongle attached to the server.
+VM-UUID Available if virtual machine detection is enabled.

 Specifying a Server Hostid

 If the license server is run with back-office support, the producer must specify a hostid in the back office during license server creation.
 The workflow for specifying a server hostid depends on whether a local license server or a CLS instance is used.
 In implementations with a local license server, you as the license server administrator are required to identify the hostid and communicate it to the producer.
 When using a CLS instance, the server hostid is based on the server instance ID (generated when the instance is created).
 During synchronization from the back office (which occurs based on synchronization policies or on-demand), the back office sends the hostid along with other information to the license server.